esaracco/wbmtranslator/README.md

 [Project homepage](http://wbmtranslator.esaracco.fr)

-wbmtranslator is a translation assistant for webmin/usermin modules.
-It allows you to follow modules translations changes, to create translations, to submit translations to Webmin team and so on.
+wbmtranslator is the translation assistant for Webmin / Usermin modules.
+It allows Webmin / Usermin translators to have a global view of current translations for all registered modules and themes, including the web interface and configuration screens.
+They can accurately track changes, create or update translations, send them to the Webmin team, and more.

 ## Installation